Regional Directorate, Chandigarh

 The Bhogpur Cooperative Sugar Mills Ltd., Bhogpur, District Jalandhar was set up in the year 1956 with a crushing capacity of 800 TCD which was later raised to 1016 TCD in the year 1988.
 The Bhogpur Cooperative Sugar Mills Ltd., Bhogpur intends to expand the existing capacity of the Sugar Mills from 1016 TCD to 3000 TCD with Cogeneration facilities of 15MW Capacity (with 8.54 MW Power Export to Grid) by dismantling of Plant and Machinery of Faridkot Cooperative Sugar Mills having 2500 TCD and its transportation & reinstallation at Bhogpur Cooperative Sugar Mills premises, independent of existing sugar plant after overhauling and repairs with addition of any new equipment/machinery.

 a) Dismantling of plant & machinery at Faridkot Co-operative Sugar Mills.
-Transport dismantled plant & machinery of Bhogpur Sugar Mills refurbish transported P&M at Bhogpur Sugar Mills.
+Transport the dismantled plant & machinery of Bhogpur Sugar Mills, refurbish the transported P&M at Bhogpur Sugar Mills.

 b) Procure New Plant & Machinery for Capacity enhancement to 3000 TCD.